lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **RPretribution** _(02-Jul-18 07:17 PM)_

-@Magic8Ball does garrick go to a room
+@Magic8Ball Does Garrick go to a room?

 **Magic8Ball** _(02-Jul-18 07:17 PM)_